-15 Foods You Should Never Buy Generic
+13 Foods You Should Think Twice About Buying Generic

 Generic goes upscale

-“For the most part, generic brands are equally nutritious and lower in cost,” says Jennifer McDaniel, RD, owner of McDaniel Nutrition in St. Louis, MO.
+“For the most part, generic brands are equally nutritious and lower in cost,” says registered dietitian Jennifer McDaniel, owner of McDaniel Nutrition in St. Louis, MO.
 But certain products can vary widely in their specific ingredients, which is why it’s vital to read nutrition labels carefully.
 Case in point: “Some generic peanut butters have unhealthy, unnecessary additives such as added sugars or extra fat from non-sustainable resources like palm oil,” she says.

 “Products like pasta sauce, marinara sauce, or plain tomato sauces that use high-quality tomatoes and spices with good olive oil tend to taste better and require less added sugar and sodium,” says McDaniel.
 Store-brand versions might be better suited for recipes that call for smaller amounts of tomato sauce, such as stews and soups.

 Very often, generic or cheaper cheese tends to have more additives and fillers that aren’t necessary, says McDaniel.
 Plus, they tend to score lower than brand-name fromage on taste tests and overall, don’t save you that much anyway.

-Other things that help, says McDaniel: Look for the IOC International Olive Oil Council seal on your olive oil; buy oils in dark bottles, which protects it from oxidation; and look for a harvest date on the label (most mass-produced oils won’t have one).
+This Mediterranean diet staple is one of the most frequently tampered-with foods, often cut with other oils including hazelnut, which can trigger reactions in people with nut allergies.
+Buying brand name is no guarantee of purity.
+One thing that helps, says McDaniel: Look for the IOC International Olive Oil Council seal on your olive oil; buy oils in dark bottles, which protects it from oxidation; and look for a harvest date on the label (most mass-produced oils won’t have one).

 Something like mixed nuts doesn’t have a lot of ingredients—maybe nuts, sea salt, and one or two more things.
-So you probably won’t find a ton of variation between brands, says Keri Gans, RD, author of The Small Change Diet.
+So you probably won’t find a ton of variation between brands, says registered dietitian Keri Gans, author of The Small Change Diet.
 Breakfast cereals, on the other hand, can have ingredients lists several inches long.
 “I’d be looking closely at how much added sugar is in it?
 How much fiber?” she says.

 There are so many brand-name yogurts on the market that just choosing among those can be difficult.
 “It’s usually a matter of taste,” says Gans.
 Shoppers will gravitate toward whatever has the texture and flavor they most prefer.
 Some generic brands sneak in extra sugar or other additives, as well, so it’s best to check the label.

 Take it from a professional chef: While you won’t find much taste variation among canned beans or chickpeas, there is another good reason to stick with a known brand, according to Frank Proto, chef instructor at the Institute of Culinary Education.
 “They hold up better in recipes,” he says.
 “Whenever I can, I go with Goya.
 Store brands tend to be a little overcooked.”

 “I find that a lot of the name brands have just a little better quality,” says Proto.
 “It’s worth the few pennies more you pay.”
 Anything neutral, like white vinegar, I buy the store brand,” he says.
 But for flavors that will star in a dish, like sherry or red wine vinegar, he goes with a known name.
 Ditto Hellman’s Mayonnaise.
 “It’s not brand loyalty as much as I just like the flavor.”

 Proto uses the same reasoning for the types of butter he buys.
 He says he’ll use store-brand butter for baking because, in a brownie, no one can tell the difference.
 But for spreading on dinner rolls, he likes the Kerrygold brand, which he says has a little more flavor and a richer color.

-While she is a fan of most generic products, nutritionist Laura Cipullo, RD, owner of Laura Cipullo Whole Nutrition and Yoga in New York City, was surprised to find that the options in her Whole Foods refrigerated “grab and go” section, including Italian Wedding soup and Thai noodle soup, had a long list of non-whole food ingredients on the label.
+While she is a fan of most generic products, registered dietitian Laura Cipullo, owner of Laura Cipullo Whole Nutrition and Yoga in New York City, was surprised to find that the options in her Whole Foods refrigerated “grab and go” section, including Italian Wedding soup and Thai noodle soup, had a long list of non-whole food ingredients on the label.
 “I want my money to be spent on whole food ingredients, not added starches or words that my children cannot identify,” she says.